isomerpages/moe-riversidepri/_information/School Canteen.md

     <input type="checkbox" id="accordion5">
     <label for="accordion5"><h5 style="color:RoyalBlue">Note to Parents</h5></label>
 	<div>
-		<p>The school seeks the understanding of parents and visitors on the following two matters:
+		<p>The school seeks the understanding of parents and visitors on the following two matters:</p><br>

-1\.
-The food prepared by the canteen stallholders is intended to be sold to students and staff members of
+<p>1.
+The food prepared by the canteen stallholders is intended to be sold to students and staff members of the school.<br>2.
+Parents and visitors are not to be in the canteen during recess and lunch break.</p>
-the school.
-2\.
-Parents and visitors are not to be in the canteen during recess and lunch break. </p>
 	</div>
 	</li>